Blind-Striker/dotnet-otel-aspire-localstack-demo/README.md

 ### Interacting with the API

 - Create Users:
   - Use the `POST /user` endpoint to create new users.
-This can be done via the Swagger UI or using a tool like Postman.
+This can be done via the Scalar UI or using a tool like Postman.
 - Register Users to Events:
   - With users created, use the `POST /event/register` endpoint to register these users to events.
 Events are pre-seeded and available for registration.
   - In `aws` mode, EventApi publishes a message to SNS; TicketProcessor consumes from SQS and creates the ticket.